PHOTOS Micky Hoyle PRODUCTION Sumien Brink WORDS Lindi Brownell Meiring

 The museum is divided into centres for photography, costume, the moving image, art education, curatorial studies and performative practice.
 It will open with 14 exhibitions, including solos by award-winning South African artist Nandipha Mntambo and well known Zimbabwean activist artist Kudzanai Chiurai, alongside the museum’s permanent collections, which include work by artists such as Mohau Modisakeng, Zanele Muholi, Thania Petersen and Athi-Patra Ruga.

-The museum will be run by a diverse team of more than 35 curators from across the continent, and led by Executive Director and Chief Curator Mark Coetzee, who is of the firm belief that Zeitz MOCAA should first and foremost be a platform for African artists.
+The museum will be run by a diverse team of more than 35 curators from across the continent.

 “The reason for the museum,” says Jochen, “is so that Africa and the artists here define its own narrative.
 I think it is important that the purpose of this museum is to really be a platform where artists from Africa tell their story, and where curators on this continent and the diaspora curate the shows the way they see it.
 Art should no longer be the viewpoint of outside in, but rather inside out.”

 Integral to the museum’s mission is making sure the people of Africa have access to art created by African artists.
-“Access for all is a major commitment of the museum,” says Mark.
 Thus, entrance to the museum will be free on Wednesdays and public holidays to African citizens, and every day to those under the age of 18.
 The single day entrance fee will otherwise be R180 and half-price on Fridays.

 For more information, visit zeitzmocaa.museum.